aptos-labs/aptos-core/CONTRIBUTING.md

 ### Code Style, Hints, and Testing

-Refer to our [Coding Guidelines](https://github.com/aptos-labs/aptos-core/blob/main/documentation/coding_guidelines.md) for detailed guidance about how to contribute to the project.
+Refer to our Coding Guidelines for the [Move](./developer-docs-site/docs/guides/move-guides/book/coding-conventions.md) and [Rust](./developer-docs-site/docs/contribute/rust-coding-guidelines.md) programming languages for detailed guidance about how to contribute to the project.

 ### Documentation

 Aptos Core's developer website is also open source (the code can be found in this [repository](https://github.com/aptos-labs/aptos-core/tree/main/developers-docs-site/).
 It is built using [Docusaurus](https://docusaurus.io/):

 If you know Markdown, you can already contribute!
-How to contribute can be found in the [website repo](https://github.com/aptos-labs/aptos-core/blob/main/CONTRIBUTING.md).

 ## Developer Workflow